 Aside from scheming her next chamber music project, Maggie enjoys collaborating with local Australian composers.
 In the next few years, Maggie hopes to promote more works by active composers from China, introducing them to the Australian stage.
 When Maggie is not behind the piano, you may find her exploring the ECM record label, concocting her next culinary experiment or watching a sci-fi film of some sort.
 Apart from music, she sustains on the trinity of coffee, cats and Chinese cuisine.

 This year will be Maggie’s second year of training with Timothy Young at the Australian National Academy of Music (ANAM), and she looks forward to immersing herself in the solo, chamber and orchestral projects ANAM has to offer.

-Musician Beneficiary Support generously provided by ANAMsyndicate – George and Grace Kass, Shane Simpson AM and Danielle Michel-Simpson, Vivienne Ritchie, Graham Ryles OAM KsJ and Judith Ryles OAM, Robyn Harris, Frank van Straten AM and Adrian Turley, The Orloff Family Charitable Trust
+Musician Beneficiary Support generously provided by ANAMsyndicate – Grace Kass & the late George Kass, Shane Simpson AM and Danielle Michel-Simpson, Vivienne Ritchie, Graham Ryles OAM KsJ and Judith Ryles OAM, Robyn Harris, Frank van Straten AM & Adrian Turley, The Orloff Family Charitable Trust